Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 On the stomach.

-Raise your straight leg, taking it back, then lower it.
-Repeat the same steps with another.
+Raise your straight leg, moving it back, then lower it.
+Repeat the same steps on the other one.

 Standing with your back straight.

-Do half squats, holding on to some kind of support.
+Do half squats while holding onto some support.

 Stand up straight.
-Put a flat, stable block in front of you - a step - 10 cm high.
+In front of you, place a flat, stable block - a step - 10 cm high.

 Step onto the step platform.
-Slowly get down from it, taking a step forward with your good leg, then lower the operated one.
-Return in the same sequence.
+Slowly get down from it, taking a step forward with your healthy leg, then lower the operated one.
+Return in the same order.
 And so 10 times.

-Stand in front of the step, take a step on it with your good leg, shifting your body weight onto the leg with the endoprosthesis, which you then lift to the step.
+Stand in front of the step, step onto it with your healthy leg, shifting your body weight onto the leg with the endoprosthesis, which you then lift onto the step.

 Stand up and rest your hand on the back of a chair.
-On the ankle of the operated leg, put a loop made of an elastic tourniquet - and fix the other end of the tourniquet (for example, tie it to a sofa leg).
+Place a loop of elastic bandage around the ankle of the operated leg, and secure the other end of the bandage (for example, tie it to the leg of a sofa).

-Stretch the straight sore leg forward (with a tourniquet).
+Stretch the affected leg straight forward (with a tourniquet).

 Then turn around so that you extend your straight leg back (also with a tourniquet).

-Stand with your healthy side to the object to which the tourniquet or elastic band is attached, and hold on to it with one hand.
+Stand with your healthy side towards the object to which the tourniquet or elastic band is attached, and hold on to it with one hand.

-Take the straight operated limb to the side, slowly return it back.
+Move the straight operated limb to the side and slowly return it back.
 And so 10 times in one approach.

-The last two exercises and the rest, where movements must be made with movements of a straightened leg, are necessary after surgery on the hip joint, since they are aimed at developing a hip endoprosthesis.
-For the recovery period when replacing another large joint of the leg, they are only additional.
+The last two exercises and the rest, where movements must be done with a straightened leg, are necessary after surgery specifically on the hip joint, since they are aimed at developing hip endoprosthesis.
+For the recovery period when replacing another large joint legs – they are only additional.

 Step platform